-I always dreamed of visiting my ancestral home of Odessa.
+Perspective | I always dreamed of visiting my ancestral home of Odessa.
 But not like this.

 Zina made a crude hand gesture to that.
 “He won’t get what he wants,” she said.

 All the roads to my grandparents’ old downtown apartment were blocked, so we parked and tried to set off on foot.
-We made it 30 seconds before a volunteer with the Territorial Defense stopped us.
+We made it 30 seconds before a volunteer with the Ukrainian reserve forces stopped us.
 The area is being used for defense operations, he said.

 “She’s from America,” Zina told him.
 “This might be her only chance to see it.”